MVI17/MVI17/README.md

 ## About Me ✶
 ▫ Always learning and exploring new technologies.
-▫ Currently learning advanced frameworks, cloud tools, and new languages.
+▫ Currently learning advanced frameworks and software development tools.
 ▫ I like finding creative ways to merge technology and art.
 ▫ **Hobbies:** Music production, game development, and culinary experiments.